pombase/canto/root/docs/md/canto_admin/installation.md

 Use `docker stop canto-container` in another terminal to stop the server.

-If that work the next step is to [configure Canto](setup).
+If that works the next step is to [configure Canto](setup).

 ## Manual installation on Debian or Ubuntu

-If Docker isn't an option for you, it's possible to install and run Canto on a Linux system.
-The instructions below are for Debian and Ubuntu based systems.
+If Docker isn't an option for you, it's possible to install and run Canto on a Debian Linux based system.
+The instructions below should work on both Debian and Ubuntu based systems.

 ### Software requirements for manual installation